Robots edition

 Residency 1 •

-First Contact: How do we build mutual understandings of technical systems through applied learning in dance and robotics practices?
+How do we build mutual understandings of technical systems through applied learning in dance and robotics practices?

 On our first day we established daily rituals for our collaborative process - grounding ourselves in shared practices as a group.
 We then spent the most of the day with a technical orientation of Spot - learning the different components of the system, how it is programmed to move around the space and how to navigate the system’s software and hardware.